Defending Yourself: Why It Is A Good Idea

 If you have questions about this material, please email me at: jan@self-construct.com.

-What creates a well-developed defensive system is learning to control the focus of our mind.
-What makes this difficult is that our minds leap so quickly to what they wish to attend to that we don’t realize that there is actually a cascade of little steps that occurs along the way.
+What makes data gathering difficult is that our minds leap so quickly to what they think they are supposed to attend to that we don’t realize that there is actually a cascade of little steps that occurs along the way.
 Let me slow down that cascade of events so you can start to distinguish where you could make changes and take control.

-A worried mind tends to react instantly, and when our mind reacts instantly it favors default settings, which is an efficient and adaptive tendency.
-When challenged, therefore, the mind defaults to our preferred defensive stance.
-So, if we want to improve our ability to control our defensive system, we have to figure out which one tends to be activated within us.
-We do this by monitoring our anxiety level because each defensive strategy precipitates a different level of anxiety.
+A worried mind tends to react instantly, and when our mind reacts instantly it favors default settings, an efficient and adaptive tendency.
+When challenged, therefore, the mind defaults to our preferred data-gathering stance.
+So, if we want to improve our ability to control our defensive system, we have to figure out what tends to be activated within us.
+We do this by monitoring our anxiety level because each data-gathering strategy precipitates a different level of anxiety.

-1) To ignore the data of a boundary situation eliminates anxiety.
+1) To ignore data eliminates anxiety.
 No worries.
 This numb place is very pleasant.
 We all seek relief here.
 If we only occasionally pretend that taxes aren't coming due, our cholesterol levels are just fine or those progress reports will just write themselves, we needn't be too concerned.
-But if we are ignoring serious boundary issues, our lives will be running entirely on default systems.
-For example, a person who fears intimacy might simply pretend that other people do not matter.
-Or, someone who wants to avoid the tension of making a wise choice may rush into marriage simply hoping for the best.
-Life seems easier than it really is because we are not being challenged by uncomfortable pressure from our world.
-Jaspers called this “the hardened egocentricity of the non-involved.”
+But if we routinely avoid data, our lives will be running entirely on default systems.
+A pattern of disengagement will emerge.
+Life seems easier than it is because we are not being challenged by uncomfortable pressure from our world.
+Existential philosopher Karl Jaspers called this “the hardened egocentricity of the non-involved.”
 (He had a way with words!)
-Again, this is the over-developed defensive position.
+Again, this is the over-developed data-gathering position.
 We are shut off from life.

-2) To be overwhelmed by the boundary situation creates debilitating levels of anxiety.
-The deer in the headlights.
+2) To be overwhelmed by data creates debilitating levels of anxiety.
+We freeze up like those poor, dumb deer.
 We all also spend some time in this unpleasant place.
-Public speaking jumps to mind.
-But when this strategy becomes a pattern of behavior that limits our engagement in everyday life, we are better off giving this a close look.
-Examples of this would be an inability to fly due to terror of plane crashes or to talk with strangers for fear of incapacitating embarrassment.
-Life seems more difficult than it really is because we are getting too much feedback from our world about how awful things can be and we lose our ability to stand back and gain perspective.
+But when this strategy starts to control us, we are better off giving it a close look.
+Life seems more difficult than it is because we are getting too much feedback from our world about how awful things can be and we lose our ability to stand back and gain perspective.
 Jaspers referred to this state as “the bewilderment of passion, in a state of radical agitation without the clarity of transcendence.”
-This is the under-developed defensive position.
-We are besieged by life.
+For instance, new parents often scare themselves to a standstill by trying to read every available book on child raising.
+Trapped in an under-developed data-gathering position, we are besieged by life.

-3) To face the boundary situation with some aplomb allows us to titrate anxiety to a noticeable but manageable level.
-We feel fear but engage in life nonetheless.
+3) To face life with some aplomb allows us to titrate anxiety to a noticeable but manageable level.
+We feel some fear but engage in life nonetheless.
 Luckily, we all manage to get here much of the time.
-Examples of this powerful place would be asking your boss for a raise despite appropriate trepidation, breaking the ice after an argument with someone, facing an old battle such as revisiting the yearly budget with your spouse, or moving beyond your comfort zone by going off alone on a new adventure.
-Life becomes a rich series of learning experiences because we have a tolerable amount of feedback coming in.
-It is, to Jaspers, Existenz with a capital “E.” This is the well-developed defensive position.
+Examples of this powerful place would be asking your boss for a raise despite appropriate trepidation, revisiting the yearly budget with your spouse, or moving beyond your comfort zone by going off alone on a new adventure.
+Life becomes a rich series of learning experiences because we have a tolerable amount of data coming in.
 We are participating robustly in life.

-The first step in creating healthy defenses is rethinking our relationship with anxiety.
-We no longer want to simply eliminate it, for, as an appropriate symptom of distress, it is diagnostic of the current default setting for our defense system.
-It is also – at that medium, purring level – an appropriate reaction to the fact that life is difficult.
+The first step in effective data gathering, then, requires us to rethink our relationship with anxiety.
+We no longer want to simply eliminate it, for it is diagnostic of the current default setting for our data-gathering system.
+It is also – at a moderate, purring level – an appropriate reaction to the fact that life is difficult.
 As Sören Kierkegaard described it:

 Anxiety is our best teacher.
 I would say that learning to know anxiety is an adventure which every man has to affront if he would not go to perdition either by not having known anxiety or by sinking under it.
 He therefore who has learned rightly to be anxious has learned the most important thing.

 And, if we can shift our attitude about anxiety to see it as an important indicator of how much we’re challenging ourselves, this new attitude will accomplish an additional important thing.
 It will lessen our anxiety about having anxiety and replace it with a curiosity about having anxiety.
-This marvelous switcheroo is made possible by the fact that our brains love curiosity so much that inquisitiveness tends to dominate the limbic system and push aside anxiety or fear.
-That means the level of anxiety can be reduced from what existentialists consider to be a neurotic level (anxiety on top of anxiety – or panic) to the merely normal level of anxiety (simple anxiety – that murmur of being fully alive).
+This marvelous emotional switcheroo is made possible by the fact that our brains love curiosity so much that inquisitiveness tends to dominate the limbic system and push aside anxiety or fear.
+As a result, our level of anxiety will be reduced from what existentialists consider to be a neurotic level (anxiety on top of anxiety – or panic) to the merely normal level of anxiety (simple anxiety – the murmur of being fully alive).

 Therefore, counter to what you may have thought, we need to detect levels of anxiety that are both too high and too low.
 By doing so, we will be discovering which of the two unhelpful stances we have adopted at any particular boundary situation and we will be able to modify it slightly.